Music.png

 • arranging

-We will not be offering VCE Music Repertoire (recreation and interpretation of notated musical works) in 2023.
-If you have any concerns or questions, please contact Kate Price.
+We will not be offering VCE Music Repertoire (recreation and interpretation of notated musical works).
+If you have any concerns or questions, please contact Brayden McDonald.

 Unit 3